 The examples below demonstrate binding to a generic list, an arrays of custom objects, and an ArrayList of custom objects.
-This collections have limitations when used as a datasource in which case a BindingList must be used.
+This collections have limitations when used as a data source in which case a BindingList must be used.

-Note: BindingList is the preferred collection since its changes are automatically reflected on the data-bound control. |
+Note: BindingList is the preferred collection since its changes are automatically reflected on the data-bound control.

-Binding to a Generic List
+Binding to a Array List

 The example below creates an ArrayList of generic objects initialized with five values and assigned as a DataSource to the RadGridView.